dalibo/data2pg/doc/configureMigration.md

 The `register_table_part()` function defines a table's subset that will be processed by its own migration step.
 The related table must have been already registered.
 A table part step includes 1 or 2 of the usual 3 elementary actions of a table processing:

-  * pre-processing: dropping constraints and indexes
+  * pre-processing: dropping indexes
   * data processing
-  * post-processing: creating constraints and indexes, get statistics on the table
+  * post-processing: rebuilding indexes, get statistics on the table

 Using table parts allows to parallelize a single table copy, and/or anticipate the copy of a table subset.